Jin Hi Kim's Ghost Komungobot at CultureHub,

 Kim participated in a New York Philharmonic Credit Suisse Very Young Composers project in collaboration with Korea Arts and Culture Education Service.

-Kim performed as soloist for her composition Monk Dance (for orchestra and Korean barrel drums) with Empire State Youth Orchestra on March 20 and May 22, 2011 at EMPAC.
+Kim performed as soloist for her composition Monk Dance (for orchestra and Korean barrel drums) with Empire State Youth Orchestra, New Haven Symphony, Stanford Symphony and South Florida Symphony.
 New Haven Register Review

 Jin Hi Kim was awarded Guggenheim Fellowship 2010 for Music Composition.

 Kim was Music Alive Composer-in- Residence (2009-2011) with New Haven Symphony Orchestra.
 Read More

 In S. Korea, interviews about Kim's electric komungo were featured on Arirang TV -Global Broadcasting <Heart To Heart> in 2008, and MBC-TV < Exclamation!> in 2007.